lmoody811/RollaballGame/README.md

 # RollaballGame

-1. You control a beach ball and try to get all of the starfish before the time is up.
+1. You control a beach ball and try to find and get all of the starfish randomly placed in the sand before the time is up.
 If you don't get all of the starfish before the time is up, you lose the game.
+I highscore screen appears at the end to have a record of your achievement.

 2. What we contributed:

   Lauren: Designed menu screen(start, high score, quit button, developer names), designed high scores screen, wrote the code to order scores and names on high score screen, added sound to menu and game, added the ability to press esc button to go to menu, determined the score system, designed level 1, added crabs to level 4.

+  Stanley: Designed level 2, 3 and 4 (lighting, boundaries, physics of terrains while moving in the sand/ice/rocks, some objects around the area to interact like bridges, umbrella, lighthouse, etc) adding the ability to jump by pressing "spacebar", the cheats by pressing keys so be able to jump to levels (1,2,3,4), adding dificulty and new elements while changing levels like using ramps to reach the stars or the rotating logs of wood in level 3, or the need to jump to reach stars + slippery floor in level 4 and helping in overall quality.